Using-Namespace-System/HushBERT/README.md

 # HushBERT
-This library includes noise reduction tools for BERTopic model
+HushBERT is a Python package exploring options and tools for noise reduction of BERTopic models.